blues/app-accelerators/89-shipper-owned-cargo-level-cold-chain-monitor/README.md

 **Device-side responsibilities.** The onboard Cygnet STM32L4 host on the [Notecarrier CX](https://dev.blues.io/datasheets/notecarrier-datasheet/notecarrier-cx-v1-3/) wakes every five minutes, reads the PT100/MAX31865 (temperature) and SHT41 (humidity) and VEML7700 (interior light) over their respective buses, queries the Notecard's built-in accelerometer for accumulated motion events and current orientation via `card.motion`, runs the shipment-state model, evaluates five threshold rule categories (temperature is a two-sided rule that can emit `temp_low` or `temp_high`, for six distinct alert types in total), writes a per-sample log entry, and emits alert and state-change notes for any rules that fire.

 **Shipment-state model.** After each motion and light read, the firmware evaluates the current shipment state:
-- **DWELL** — confirmed by `dwell_confirm_samples` consecutive low-motion samples (motion <  ED17  per interval).
-During dwell, both the  ED18  summary interval and the Notecard hub.set outbound cadence are multiplied by  ED19  (default 4×), reducing both the number of summary Notes queued per session and the number of outbound sessions per hour.  ED20  re-issues  ED21  whenever the state transitions in or out of DWELL.
+- **DWELL** — confirmed by `dwell_confirm_samples` consecutive low-motion samples (motion < `transit_motion_min` per interval).
+During dwell, both the `cargo_data.qo` summary interval and the Notecard hub.set outbound cadence are multiplied by `dwell_batch_factor` (default 4×), reducing both the number of summary Notes queued per session and the number of outbound sessions per hour. `applyDynamicOutbound()` re-issues `hub.set` whenever the state transitions in or out of DWELL.
-- **IN_TRANSIT** — confirmed by  ED22  consecutive high-motion samples.
+- **IN_TRANSIT** — confirmed by `transit_confirm_samples` consecutive high-motion samples.
 Normal summary interval applies.
-- **HANDLING** — triggered immediately when interior lux reaches or exceeds  ED23 , indicating the cargo door or container lid has been opened.
+- **HANDLING** — triggered immediately when interior lux reaches or exceeds `light_open_lux`, indicating the cargo door or container lid has been opened.
 Resets motion counters.

-When the state changes, a  ED24  note is dispatched immediately via  ED25  so the remote system learns about the transition in near-real-time over whatever radio is available.
-If the first send attempt fails (transient Notecard I²C issue), the transition is persisted in  ED26  and retried on every subsequent wake until the Notecard confirms the  ED27 , so no state transition is permanently lost.
+When the state changes, a `cargo_state.qo` note is dispatched immediately via `sync:true` so the remote system learns about the transition in near-real-time over whatever radio is available.
+If the first send attempt fails (transient Notecard I²C issue), the transition is persisted in `ColdChainState` and retried on every subsequent wake until the Notecard confirms the `note.add`, so no state transition is permanently lost.

-**Tamper-evident local log.** Every sample cycle appends one compact-templated entry to the  ED28  Notefile.
-Each entry includes a monotonic sequence number ( ED29 , incremented before every Note.add), a rolling integrity hash ( ED30 ) computed over the previous hash, the sequence number, boot segment, and all sensor readings, and a  ED31  counter that increments on every cold boot.
-The boot-segment counter is persisted both in the Notecard sleep payload (planned-sleep resilience) and in a Notecard-local notefile  ED32  (power-loss resilience).
+**Tamper-evident local log.** Every sample cycle appends one compact-templated entry to the `cargo_log.qo` Notefile.
+Each entry includes a monotonic sequence number (`seq`, incremented before every Note.add), a rolling integrity hash (`chain_crc`) computed over the previous hash, the sequence number, boot segment, and all sensor readings, and a `boot_seg` counter that increments on every cold boot.
+The boot-segment counter is persisted both in the Notecard sleep payload (planned-sleep resilience) and in a Notecard-local notefile `chain_boot.dbx` (power-loss resilience).
 Log entries are queued for the regular outbound window rather than synced immediately, batching with outbound sessions without consuming an extra satellite session per sample.
-The  ED33  field is always included in each entry: the real epoch when the Notecard has obtained valid time from Notehub, or  ED34  as a documented pre-sync sentinel.
-Downstream consumers should treat  ED35  as pre-sync and use Notehub's event receive-time as the best available approximation for those records.
-A  ED36  flag ( ED37  = card.motion returned valid data;  ED38  = card.motion was unavailable) is also included in every entry so downstream consumers can distinguish "no motion occurred" ( ED39 ,  ED40 ) from "motion data unavailable" ( ED41 ,  ED42 ) — preserving the compliance semantics of the per-sample audit log even when the accelerometer interface is temporarily unreachable.
-A downstream verifier replays the chain **within each  ED43  group** from seq=1 (seed=0); a gap in  ED44  within a segment indicates a dropped transmission; a  ED45  mismatch indicates a modified or inserted record; and a new  ED46  value marks the start of a new, independent chain segment caused by a device cold boot.
+The `_time` field is always included in each entry: the real epoch when the Notecard has obtained valid time from Notehub, or `0` as a documented pre-sync sentinel.
+Downstream consumers should treat `_time == 0` as pre-sync and use Notehub's event receive-time as the best available approximation for those records.
+A `motion_valid` flag (`1` = card.motion returned valid data; `0` = card.motion was unavailable) is also included in every entry so downstream consumers can distinguish "no motion occurred" (`motion = 0`, `motion_valid = 1`) from "motion data unavailable" (`motion = 0`, `motion_valid = 0`) — preserving the compliance semantics of the per-sample audit log even when the accelerometer interface is temporarily unreachable.
+A downstream verifier replays the chain **within each `boot_seg` group** from seq=1 (seed=0); a gap in `seq` within a segment indicates a dropped transmission; a `chain_crc` mismatch indicates a modified or inserted record; and a new `boot_seg` value marks the start of a new, independent chain segment caused by a device cold boot.

-**Notecard responsibilities.** The Notecard for Skylo stores [Notes ED452  in its on-device flash queue, manages multi-RAT connectivity autonomously, and flushes the queue on the configured [ ED47  ED453  outbound cadence (default 60 minutes).
-Alert and state-change notes marked  ED48  bypass the outbound queue and trigger an immediate radio session on whichever RAT is currently available.
-The Notecard also owns [environment variable ED454  distribution — operators can change threshold values, sample cadence, and summary cadence without reflashing firmware.
+**Notecard responsibilities.** The Notecard for Skylo stores [Notes](https://dev.blues.io/api-reference/glossary/#note) in its on-device flash queue, manages multi-RAT connectivity autonomously, and flushes the queue on the configured [`hub.set`](https://dev.blues.io/api-reference/notecard-api/hub-requests/#hub-set) outbound cadence (default 60 minutes).
+Alert and state-change notes marked `sync:true` bypass the outbound queue and trigger an immediate radio session on whichever RAT is currently available.
+The Notecard also owns [environment variable](https://dev.blues.io/guides-and-tutorials/notecard-guides/understanding-environment-variables/) distribution — operators can change threshold values, sample cadence, and summary cadence without reflashing firmware.

-**Notehub responsibilities.** The Notecard manages its own cellular and Skylo NTN satellite sessions against the supported carrier networks worldwide via its embedded global SIM and delivers data to Notehub over the Internet; [Notehub ED455  ingests events, stores them with their original timestamp, and applies project-level [routes ED456 .
-The four Notefiles ( ED49 ,  ED50 ,  ED51 ,  ED52 ) are separate so they can be routed independently — alerts and state changes to a TMS or on-call endpoint, summaries to a cold-chain analytics platform, and log entries to a compliance data store.
+**Notehub responsibilities.** The [Notecard manages its own cellular and Skylo NTN satellite sessions](https://notehub.io) against the supported carrier networks worldwide via its embedded global SIM and delivers data to Notehub over the Internet; [Notehub](https://notehub.io) ingests events, stores them with their original timestamp, and applies project-level [routes](https://dev.blues.io/notehub/notehub-walkthrough/#routing-data-with-notehub).
+The four Notefiles (`cargo_alert.qo`, `cargo_state.qo`, `cargo_data.qo`, `cargo_log.qo`) are separate so they can be routed independently — alerts and state changes to a TMS or on-call endpoint, summaries to a cold-chain analytics platform, and log entries to a compliance data store.

 ---

 ## 3. Technical Summary

-1. **Notehub** — create a [Notehub project ED457 , copy its ProductUID.
+1. **Notehub** — create a [Notehub project](https://notehub.io), copy its ProductUID.
 2. **Wire the bench rig** — Notecarrier CX + Notecard for Skylo + MAX31865 on SPI + PT100 probe + SHT41 on I²C + VEML7700 on I²C.
-Full pinout in [§5 ED458 .
+Full pinout in [§5](#5-wiring-and-assembly).
-3. **Edit one line** in [ ED53  ED459  — set  ED54  to your project's value.
+3. **Edit one line** in [`firmware/cargo_cold_chain_monitor/cargo_cold_chain_monitor_helpers.h`](firmware/cargo_cold_chain_monitor/cargo_cold_chain_monitor_helpers.h) — set `PRODUCT_UID` to your project's value.
-4. **Flash** — run  ED55  to confirm the FQBN for your installed STM32 core, then compile and upload.
-Full instructions in [§6.1 ED460 .
+4. **Flash** — run `arduino-cli board listall | grep -i cygnet` to confirm the FQBN for your installed STM32 core, then compile and upload.
+Full instructions in [§6.1](#61-installing-and-flashing).
 5. **Watch** — Notehub → your project → **Events** tab.
-You should see  ED56  on first contact,  ED57  after the first summary interval,  ED58  entries batching with each outbound sync,  ED59  on the first confirmed dwell or motion event, and any threshold trips as  ED60  within one sample interval of the triggering event.
+You should see `_session.qo` on first contact, `cargo_data.qo` after the first summary interval, `cargo_log.qo` entries batching with each outbound sync, `cargo_state.qo` on the first confirmed dwell or motion event, and any threshold trips as `cargo_alert.qo` within one sample interval of the triggering event.

 > **First event timeline:** On power-up, the device acquires time and signals contact via `_session.qo` within 1–2 minutes (cellular/WiFi) or several minutes (Skylo NTN with clear sky).
 The first `cargo_log.qo` entry appears one sample interval later (~5 minutes).
 The first `cargo_data.qo` summary appears ~60 minutes after the device obtains a valid epoch from Notehub's `card.time` API.